 Today’s high-stress, fast–paced lifestyles can lead to physical and mental stresses that eventually become evident as physical pain.

 Massage therapy is also effective in the control of pain, both acute and chronic, in stress reduction and in creating a sense of relaxation and well-being.
-A trained massage therapist focuses on the normalization of the soft tissues affected by stress, injury and illness through the use of manual techniques that encourage the body’s own healing processes to act.
+A trained massage therapist focuses on the normalization of the soft tissues affected by stress, injury, and illness using manual techniques that encourage the body’s own healing processes to act.
 Massage therapy aids in reducing injury healing time and is an excellent form of preventative health care.
 However, you do not need to be injured or in pain to experience and enjoy a massage.
-It can be used as a tool to help facilitate your general well being.
+It can be used as a tool to help facilitate your general wellbeing.